-Grasshopper is a business VoIP system that is designed to help small businesses hit the ground running.
-It has an easy-to-deploy model that will help an organization get new communication channels within minutes.
-It’s designed to quickly be installed on either desktops or smartphones, so businesses won’t need a complex hardware setup to start making and receiving calls.
+Grasshopper is a business VoIP system that is designed to help small businesses stay competitive without investing in a pricey business phone system.
+Their virtual phone system makes it easy to deploy new communication channels within minutes.
+It’s designed to quickly be installed on either desktops or smartphones, so businesses won’t need a business phone system with a complex hardware setup to start making and receiving phone calls.

 Grasshopper pricing comes in four reasonably-priced plans.
-This is a provider that isn’t limited to large enterprises.
+This virtual phone system isn’t limited to large enterprises.
 Entrepreneurs with tight budgets can set up a dedicated avenue of communications with their customers.

 Based on their own “Grasshopper System Status” page, the service has only had one issue in the past three months.
 This only affected text messaging for some subscribers.
 Outages happen with any service provider.
 Since services like this are based in the cloud, instances of lack of service are rare because there are backup servers.
 The aforementioned event occurred on January 9th, and outside of this issue, the months of December and November were without incident.

-Compared to other communications systems, a cloud-based solution is also much more inexpensive.
+Compared to other virtual phone systems, a cloud-based solution is also much more inexpensive.
 Grasshopper provides dialing without reliance on traditional public switch telephone networks (PSTN), which are copper line-based.

 The current trend in UC has many providers delivering a curated experience for their users.
 As a result, software is being developed that brings all of a provider’s suite of products into a single user interface.
-Grasshopper has taken on this unified approach with its Grasshopper Connect offering.
+Grasshopper has taken on this unified approach with its Grasshopper Connect mobile app and desktop app.